Police: Houston tenant kills 3 others, set fire to lure them

 People are also reading…

-No identities have been released, and no firefighters or officers were wounded, he said.
+No identities have been released, and Finner said no firefighters or officers were wounded.

-“I’ve seen things I have not seen before in 32 years, and it has happened time and time again,” Finner said.
-“We just ask that the community come together.”